Zack Short Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to surrender the fifth-fewest home runs in baseball (70 total, one per game).
+- Twins pitchers combine to surrender 77 home runs (one per game), the eighth-fewest in baseball.

-- De Leon starts for the first time this season for the Twins.
+- The Twins will send Maeda (0-4) to the mound for his fifth start of the season.
+He is 0-4 with a 9.00 ERA and 14 strikeouts through 16 2/3 innings pitched.

-- The 30-year-old right-hander has appeared in relief 10 times this season.
+- In his last time out on Wednesday, April 26, the right-hander tossed three innings against the New York Yankees, allowing 10 earned runs while surrendering 11 hits.

-- In 10 games this season, he has put up a 3.86 ERA and averages 9.6 strikeouts per nine innings while opposing batters are hitting .255 against him.
+- In four games this season, the 35-year-old has a 9.00 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .329 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.